microsoft/DataConnectors/README.md

 Data Connectors are created using the [M language](https://msdn.microsoft.com/library/mt211003.aspx).
 This is the same language used by the Power Query user experience found in Power BI Desktop and Excel 2016.
 Extensions allow you to define new functions for the M language, and can be used to enable connectivity to new data sources.
 While this document will focus on defining new connectors, much of the same process applies to defining general purpose M functions.
 Extensions can vary in complexity, from simple wrappers that essentially just provide "branding" over existing data source functions, to rich connectors that support Direct Query.

-Please see the [Data Connector technical reference](docs/m-extensions.md), and [TripPin tutorial samples](samples/TripPin) for more information.
+Please see the [Power Query Connector Developer Reference](https://docs.microsoft.com/en-us/power-query/handlingauthentication) for more details.

 ## Quickstart